PaulLerner/ViQuAE/EXPERIMENTS.rst

    def keep_relevant_search_wrt_original_in_priority(item, kb):
        # this contains the latest result of the fusion
        # to reproduce the results of the paper:
-       # - use DPR+Image as IR to train the reader
+       # - use DPR+Image as IR to train the reader or fine-tune DMR/ECA/ILF
        # - use BM25 as IR to train DPR (then save in 'BM25_provenance_indices'/'BM25_irrelevant_indices')
        indices = item['search_indices']
        relevant_indices, _ = find_relevant(indices, item['output']['original_answer'], [], kb)